sal55/langs/mycompilers.md

 (As for the sorts of programs I was writing, I built an add-on graphics circuit for this.
 This could display either 256x256x1-bit, or 128x128x4-bit greyscale - thanks to a homemade DAC, which could be externally synced ('genlocked') to a TV signal, so that I could use it as a frame-grabber (requiring a homemade ADC).

-Some programs played with 3D vector graphics (the language `byte int real` types, that is `u8 i16 f24` - 24-bit floats), which also required some maths support.
+Some programs played with 3D vector graphics (the language had `byte int real` types, that is `u8 i16 f24` - 24-bit floats), which also required some maths support.
 Remember there was zero existing software and there was no internet.
-Other programs worked with frame-grabbing and image-processing, like trying to recorded captured video on cassette.)
+Other programs worked with frame-grabbing and image-processing, like trying to record captured video on audio cassette.)

 ### Z80 Compiler (2)